joef551/clusandra/README.md

 is based on the concept of cluster-feature trees and the BIRCH paper.

 As I get the time, I continue to evolve Clusandra.
 Most recently added KMeans-based algorithms to provide better clusterings.
-Also incorporated KMeans++ for initial Kmeans seeding.
+Also incorporated KMeans++ for initial Kmeans seeding, triangle inequality to accelerate K-means (http://cseweb.ucsd.edu/~elkan/kmeansicml03.pdf) optimized version of euclidean distance formulas and data normalization using z-scores.

 Next step is to incorporate Cassandra's latest CQL.
 You'll note that Clusandra has a CQL, which is not to be confused with Cassandra's CQL.
 Clusandra-CQL is short for "Clustering Query Language".
 The initial Cassandra Java client used is